-- no detectable generic E. coli in at least two (2) of the three (3) samples with a maximum level no greater than (≤) 10 MPN in the remaining sample, and - data monitoring for total coliforms at a level no greater than (<) 99 MPN in 100 mL
+no detectable generic E. coli in at least two (2) of the three (3) samples with a maximum level no greater than (≤) 10 MPN in the remaining sample, and

 Routine Verification Acceptance Criteria:

 Generic E. coli: No detection in two (2) of the last three (3) water samples with a maximum level of (<) 10 MPN allowed in one (1) sample [consecutive values]